 What is the proper way to eat with your hands?

 Eating with hands, known as "kamayan" in Filipino culture, can be a fun and immersive experience.
-Here's the proper way to eat with your hands:
+Here's the proper way to eat with your hands, a traditional way of eating:

 - Wash Your Hands: Before eating, wash your hands thoroughly with soap and water to ensure they are clean and free from germs.